Bridging gaps in Rydberg RF receivers using modulation transfer bandwidth enhancement: Experimental and theoretical optimization of the modulation transfer protocol

 First of all, we observe that the simulations are in very good agreement with the experiments.
 Second, one can notice in Figs.\,\ref{fig:scans}(a) and \ref{fig:scans}(e) that the CP is very efficient to detect a resonant RF field.
 For example, by monitoring the probe transparency for $\Delta_{\mathrm{p}}=0$, one can see that the transparency undergoes a strong variation for field amplitudes as small as 0.2\,V/m.
 On the contrary, Figs.\,\ref{fig:scans}(b, f) confirm that the CP becomes quite inefficient as soon as the RF field is detuned by 10\,MHz from the transition between Rydberg levels.
 Conversely, Figs.\,\ref{fig:scans}(c, d, g, h) show that the exactly opposite conclusion holds for the MTP: at probe resonance ($\Delta_{\mathrm{p}}=0$), this protocol is insensitive to resonant RF fields (see Figs.\,\ref{fig:scans}(c, g)) but becomes extremely sensitive to small fields for detuned RF fields, for example when $\Delta_{\mathrm{RF}}/2\pi=10 \, \mathrm{MHz}$ (see Figs.\,\ref{fig:scans}(d,~~h)).

 The above discussion, based on the results of Fig.\,\ref{fig:scans}, confirms that the optimized MTP permits to extend the sensitivity of the sensor to detuned RF fields.
 In the following section, we provide a quantitative comparison of the sensitivity of the two protocols and of the bandwidth improvement provided by the optimized MTP.
+We also demonstrate the MTP's ability to close the gap between two nearby RF transitions.